 Coming to Australia

 William with his wife Mary and their children came to Australia on the "Glentanner" arriving in Moreton Bay in 1859.
 Conditions on the boat would have been crowded and unhygienic.

 New Country, New Career Mary Ann and Joseph Wood

 Joseph and Mary Ann Wood (William's parents) came out to Australia, in 1861 aboard the Marco Polo, landing in Melbourne.
 Mary Ann predeceased her husband and is buried on her son Michael's property.

-In 1868 Joseph applied for a publicans license for his house at Gowrie Road to be a family residence plus an inn or public house, to be called the Criterion Hotel. he mentions that he is a widower with three children and has held a publicans license before.
+In 1868 Joseph Wood snr applied for a publicans license for his house at Gowrie Road to be a family residence plus an inn or public house, to be called the Criterion Hotel.
+In his application he states that he is a widower with three children and has held a publicans license before.

 Joseph died in 1894 and is buried in Towoomba cemetery.

 After Mary's death, William Married Sarah Ann Allan (my great great grandmother).

 Sarah was born approximately 1843 in Woolwich, Kent, England.
 Her parents were William Allan and Caroline Clark.
 Her first husband was George Clark, they had 2 children together, Caroline and Edward James.
 Sarah was widowed for an unknown amount of time.
 She married William in Brisbane, Queensland. in 1877 when she was 33 years of age and he was 47.

 William and Sarah had four children, one was my great grandfather Thomas Ashton Wood Senior, 1882-1969.
 He was 7 years old when his father died in 1889.
 His siblings were: